Links last updated July 2018

 ONLINE PLAY SITES

 Most online bridge clubs now use a browser-based interface for online play.
 This is great not only for people with Macs and other operating systems, but also because it does not require users to download software – you can play at the library, or in an internet cafe, and at home you don’t need to worry about updates and viruses.
 The new term for this kind of functionality is ‘in the cloud’.
 You can now play bridge ‘in the cloud’. (see footnote).

-The most popular bridge playing software available to the Mac is Bridge Baron which has just released its latest version, 19.
+BRIDGE BARON – The most popular bridge playing software available to the Mac is Bridge Baron from Great Game Products which has just released its latest version, 25.
 Click here to download a free trial version.

 Convention card software has always been something lacking for Mac owners.
-However, these days there are convention card services online where you are able to create your card 'in the cloud' and print it out whenever you need it.
+However, these days there are convention card services online where you are able to create your card ‘in the cloud’ and print it out whenever you need it.
 You can keep various versions and notes as well.
-Visit our Bidders Box for more information on Convention Cards
+Visit our Bridge Bidding page for more information on Convention Cards

 Cloud computing is Internet-based (“cloud”) development and use of computer technology (“computing”).
 The cloud is a metaphor for the Internet (based on how it is depicted in computer network diagrams) and is an abstraction for the complex infrastructure it conceals.
 It is a style of computing in which IT-related capabilities are provided “as a service”, allowing users to access technology-enabled services from the Internet (“in the cloud”) without knowledge of, expertise with, or control over the technology infrastructure that supports them.
 According to a 2008 paper published by IEEE Internet Computing “Cloud Computing is a paradigm in which information is permanently stored in servers on the Internet and cached temporarily on clients that include desktops, entertainment centers, table computers, notebooks, wall computers, handhelds, sensors, monitors, etc.” (Source: Wikipedia)